daos-stack/daos/docs/admin/deployment.md

 ##### Generating Configuration File Using dmg Tool

-To generate a configuration file for a group of storage servers with homogenous hardware installed, `dmg config generate` command can be called which will operate over remote addresses specified in the `--host-list` application option (the hostlist can also be specified in the dmg client config).
+To generate a configuration file for a group of storage servers with homogeneous hardware installed, `dmg config generate` command can be called which will operate over remote addresses specified in the `--host-list` application option (the hostlist can also be specified in the dmg client config).